Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 Use the [Remove Worker, Storage or Master NCNs](#remove-worker-storage-master) followed by the [Add Worker, Storage or Master NCNs](#add-worker-storage-master) to replace a worker, storage or master node (NCN).
 Generally scaling master nodes is not recommended since it can cause Etcd latency.

 ### Procedure

+The following is a high-level overview of the replace NCN workflow:

 1. [Remove Worker, Storage or Master NCNs](#remove-worker-storage-master)